 This page gathers information on available funding scholarship opportunities for PhD applicants to programmes run from the Deanery of Biomedical Sciences.

-This exciting scholarship scheme (which replaces the Principal’s Career Development Scholarship scheme) provides a valuable opportunity for postgraduate research students to undertake a package of training and development which will help them to develop the necessary skills required to meet their career choices and offer them a breadth of development opportunities in areas such as teaching, public engagement, entrepreneurship, data science, and research.
+This exciting scholarship scheme provides a valuable opportunity for postgraduate research students to undertake a package of training and development which will help them to develop the necessary skills required to meet their career choices and offer them a breadth of development opportunities in areas such as teaching, public engagement, entrepreneurship, data science, and research.

-The scholarship covers the University tuition fee as well as a full stipend in line with UKRI rate (£15,285 for 2020/21).
-Subject to satisfactory progress, the scholarship is offered for 3 and a half years (or pro-rata for part time).
+The scholarship covers the University tuition fee as well as a full stipend in line with UKRI rate (£15,609 for 2022/23).
+Subject to satisfactory progress, the scholarship is offered for 4 years (or pro-rata for part time).

 The University of Edinburgh has been working for some time to embed equality, diversity and inclusion (EDI) in its activities and to widen participation (WP) for students from disadvantaged and underrepresented backgrounds.
 The Doctoral College is committed to embedding EDI in all of its policies and processes, and by widening access to postgraduate study to traditionally underrepresented groups, including BAME students and those from the most deprived communities in Scotland and the rest of the world.
 The Doctoral College wishes to attract the greatest diversity of applications to this scheme and will ensure that recruitment processes are robust and unbiased.

 To apply for the EDCS scholarship please note that you must first apply for admission to the PhD programme that interests you.
 Applying to a PhD programme is done online through the degree-finder by selecting the appropriate programme from this list and following the application process:

 After you have formally applied to a PhD programme the next step is to apply for the EDCS scholarship.
 Links to do this will become available a week to two weeks after your PhD application is submitted.